FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

 ## Before taking the exam

+- Read the IAM FAQ
 - Read the S3 FAQ
 - Read the EC2 FAQ
 - Read the ELB FAQ
+- Read the VPC FAQ
+- Read the CloudFront FAQ
+- Read the ECS FAQ
+- Read the Kinesis Streams FAQ
+- Read the Kinesis Firehose FAQ
 - Read the RDS FAQ
+- Read the SNS FAQ
+- Read the Lambda FAQ
+- Read the SWF FAQ
+- Read the DynamoDB FAQ
 - Read the SQS FAQ
+- Read the CloudWatch FAQ
 - Build a VPC with a private and public subnet, all according to the lectures